Offbeat-IoT/monitoring-example/README.md

 Then when you call this endpoint and use the username/password of a websocket user

-    https://offbeat-iot.com/api/devices/<the endpooint id of your device>/prometheus
+    https://offbeat-iot.com/api/devices/<the endpoint id of your device>/prometheus

 Then you will see data like this: